clairehalloran/GeoHeat-GB/README.md

 ```
 The heating `cutout` parameter provides name of the file used to create the [Atlite](https://atlite.readthedocs.io/en/latest/) cutout used to calulcate heating demand and COP values.

 The `single_GB_temperature` parameter provides the option to use spatially uniform temperatures to calculate heating demand and COP values in Britain.
-See forthcoming paper for detailed discussion.
+See [this paper](https://doi.org/10.1016/j.apenergy.2023.122331) for detailed discussion.

 For both air- and ground-source heat pumps, the share of British households using the technology can be specified with a value between 0 and 1 for the `share` parameter.
 A value of 0 indicates that no households use the technology, and a value of 1 indicates that all households use the technology.
 Currently technology adoption is uniform across all parts of Britain.